igrigorik/heroku-buildpack-dart/README.md

 ### Location of Dart SDK

-You must specify a URL that points to a .tar.gz file of the Dart SDK.
-The SDK must be built for a Ubuntu 10.04 environment.
+You must specify a URL that points to a .zip that contains the Dart SDK.
+Links to Dart SDKs built for Linux are [available][download].

 ```bash
 $> heroku config:set DART_SDK_URL=<archive url>
 ```

-There are [instructions for building Dart SDK for Ubuntu 10.04][buildforubuntu].
+If you are still running on Cedar-10, you will need to build your own Dart SDK using the [instructions for building Dart SDK for Ubuntu 10.04][buildforubuntu].

 ### Specifying the script